Verified-Tech-Teachers/vtt-website/README.md

 It is hosted on a sponsored OSS plan on Netlify.

-Keep up with the project here: https://github.com/orgs/Verified-Tech-Teachers/projects/1 Or check in on the wiki: https://github.com/Verified-Tech-Teachers/vtt-website/wiki
+* Keep up with the project here: https://github.com/orgs/Verified-Tech-Teachers/projects/1
+* Check in on the wiki: https://github.com/Verified-Tech-Teachers/vtt-website/wiki
+* Follow the project on Twitter: [@vtteachers](https://twitter.com/vtteachers)

 ## Contributing